bright/new-www/content/blog/healthtech-leaders-claudia-pastides-director-of-medical-accuracy-at-flo-health.md

 ## Agata Bielówka: Can you briefly introduce yourself and your solution?

 **Claudia Pastides**: Yeah, so I'm Claudia Pastides.
-I'm the Director of Medical Accuracy at Flo Health.
-Flo Health is the most popular women's health app globally.
+I'm the Director of Medical Accuracy at Flo Health. **Flo Health is the most popular women's health app globally**.
 We support women during their entire reproductive lives, from first period to menopause.
 The app provides curated cycle and ovulation tracking, personalized health insights, expert tips, and a fully closed community for women to share their questions and concerns.
 One thing that really sets us apart from other players in the space is our commitment to privacy and security.

 ## AB: Okay, so what inspired you to enter this market and develop this solution?

 **CP**: Yes, so I am a doctor by background.
 I worked as a family doctor for many years and was always very interested in women's health.
 I was fascinated by the idea of producing high-quality educational content that could be shared with millions, potentially even billions, of women around the world on topics like reproductive health and hormones.
-Flo approached me to work for them, and I joined as the Medical Director.
-My role is to ensure that everything we create in the app is accurate, safe, and medically credible.
+Flo approached me to work for them, and I joined as the Medical Director. **My role is to ensure that everything we create in the app is accurate, safe, and medically credible**.

 <div className="image">![claudia pastides flo](/images/baner_final-quote-claudia-1-.png "")</div>